-$\textbf{The Curl-up}. \ \ \text{Have number 1s lie on the floor with knees flexed and heels}$ about 12 inches from their back pockets.
+The Curl-up.
+Have number 1s lie on the floor with knees flexed and heels about 12 inches from their back pockets.
 Have number 2s anchor their partners' feet, holding them down.
 Lying back on the floor, number 1st must cross arms with the left hand on the right shoulder and vice versa.
-Keep elbows down, tight the chest.
+Keep elbows down, tight to the chest.
 Number 1 then sits up, curling their shoulders up to touch the outside of their forearms and elbows to their thighs.
 Number 1 then lies back until shoulder blades touch the floor.

-That's one curl-up.
-"Bouncing" off the loor is not permitted.
-For the test, a calls "Stop!"
+at's one curl-up.
+"Bouncing" off the floor is not permitted.
+For the test, a imer calls "Ready?" then "Go!"
+After 60 seconds, the timer calls "Stop!"
 The object is to see how many curl-ups the student can do in one minute.
 The partner keeps count.

 The Partial Curl-up.
-Have number 1s lie back with knees flexed and heels about 12 inches from back pockets.
+Have number 1s

+lie back with knees flexed and heels about 12 inches from back pockets.
 This time, the feet are not held or anchored.
 Arms are extended forward with fingers resting on the legs and pointing toward the knees.
 Numbers 2s kneel behind the student with hands cupped under the student's head.